What is PCOS?

 If you have PCOS, chances are you’ll experience oily skin or acne due to the increased the levels of male hormones in your body.
-And these breakouts occur on the hormone-sensitive areas of the face including the cheeks, jawline and upper neck.
+These breakouts occur on the hormone-sensitive areas of the face including the cheeks, jawline and upper neck.

 Due to hormone imbalances 80% of women with PCOS experience irregular periods and only 20% of these actually ovulate.
 So if you’re thinking about trying to get pregnant, it’s important to address these imbalances early to encourage normal ovulation and improve your fertility.

-If you have PCOS, your body has difficulties using the insulin hormone effectively, so sugar builds up in the bloodstream and managing your weight becomes difficult.
+If you have PCOS sugar builds up in the bloodstream and managing your weight becomes difficult.
 In fact, half of all women with PCOS have problems controlling their weight.
 The extra male hormones in your body caused by the condition also means the extra weight often ends up around your middle, the same as men.